bearcat83/ff_sleeper/1-documentation.md

 ## `getPacificTime()`

 This function retrieves the current time in Pacific Time (PT) zone and returns it in the 'HH:mm' format.
+Google scripts triggers leverage relative current timezone, so it's useful to have in-script triggers stay consistent.

 ## `getCurrentNFLWeek()`